goodhood-eu/styleguide/javascript.md

     ```

   <a name="arrays--mapping"></a>
   - [4.6](#arrays--mapping) Use [`Array.from`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/from) instead of spread `...` for mapping over iterables, because it avoids creating an intermediate array.
+Use this for Map/Set etc.

     ```javascript
     // bad